mamund/tram/docs/archive/behavioral-modeling-for-apis.md

 This layer maps closely to the ACTION elements used in API Stories.

-TRAM also distinguishes between:

-* object injection using `$data.*`
-* string interpolation using `${data.*}`

-This allows manifests to coordinate reusable workflow state while preserving readable request construction.

-## Level 4: Workflow — what holds together over time?
+## Level 3: Workflow — what holds together over time?

 Workflow assertions verify continuity across multiple interactions.